jamesquinlan/Intro-Database-SQL/lectures/datadesign.md

 __Surrogate keys__ added to be short, arbitrary, and never changing.
 Auto-incremented.  *id* is a surrogate key.

 __Foreign key__ a primary key in one table that is used to make a relation between tables.
+In a relationship, the _many_ side.

 _______